trbflxr/kino/MapDocumentation/KinoMap_EN.md

 # Map creation for Kino  (WIP)

-## Tnis guide will help you set up the enviroment and start creation custom maps for KINO bundle map loader.
+## This guide will help you set up the environment and start creation custom maps for KINO bundle map loader.

 ## List of contents: